Tool for building fully-fledged event-driven applications

-Fully open source, cloud-native, scalable, Streaming and Complex Event Processing System capable of building real-time analytics, data integration, notification and surveillance usecases.
+Fully open source, cloud native, scalable, streaming, and complex event processing system capable of building event-driven applications for real-time analytics, data integration, notification, and adaptive decision-making usecases.

-Event processing logic can be written using Streaming SQL queries in order to capture events from diverse data sources, process them, integrate with multiple services and data sources, and publish output to various endpoints in real-time.
+Event processing logic can be written using Streaming SQL queries via Siddhi graphical and source editor, to capture events from diverse data sources, process and analyze events, integrate with multiple services and data stores, and publish output to various endpoints in real-time.

 Agile development experience with SQL like query language and graphical drag-and-drop editor supporting event simulation.

-Integrates with messaging systems (NATS, Kafka, JMS), Databases (RDBMS, NoSQL), Services (HTTP, gRPC), File systems and others.
+Integrates with messaging systems (NATS, Kafka, JMS), Databases (RDBMS, NoSQL), Services (HTTP, gRPC), File systems, E-mail and others.